Gabe Cramer

-Gabriel Isaac Cramer (born November 1, 1994) is an Israeli-Canadian-American professional baseball right-handed pitcher who is currently a free agent.
+Gabriel Isaac Cramer (born November 1, 1994) is an Israeli-Canadian-American former professional baseball right-handed pitcher.
 He throws a 99 mph fastball.
 He plays for the Israel National Baseball Team.

 As a high school player Cramer was Rawlings First Team All-California in 2012.
 He pitched for Stanford University, and after his junior year in 2015 was signed by the Royals.

 Cramer pitched for Team Israel at the 2017 World Baseball Classic.
 In October 2018, he became an Israeli citizen.
 He pitched for Israel at the 2019 European Baseball Championship.
 He also pitched for the team at the Africa/Europe 2020 Olympic Qualification tournament in Italy in September 2019, which Israel won to qualify to play baseball at the 2020 Summer Olympics in Tokyo.

 Early and personal life

 Cramer was born in Santa Rosa, California, to Corky Cramer and Paige Sobel.
 His parents had moved from Toronto, Ontario, to Santa Rosa in 1992.
 He is Jewish, and his family is a member of Congregation Shomrei Torah in Santa Rosa, where he and his brother Jake attended Hebrew school and had their bar mitzvahs.
 In October 2018 he became an Israeli citizen, partly to help Israel’s baseball team make the 2020 Olympics.
 As of December 2019 he was working in New York City mentoring students at a college application consulting firm, as he trained for the Olympics.